-IF YOU’RE LOOKING FOR ME THIS WEEKEND: SATURDAY, JUNE 24, AND SUNDAY, JUNE 25, I’ll be at Eastern Market from 9 a.m. to 4 p.m., weather permitting.
+IF YOU’RE LOOKING FOR ME THIS WEEKEND, AUGUST 12 AND 13: Rain is forecast for Saturday, so I probably won’t be at Eastern Market August 12.
+I’LL BE AT EASTERN MARKET SUNDAY, AUGUST 13, FROM 9 a.m. to 4 p.m.
 My stall is on the plaza at the north end of the building, near the corner of 7th Street and North Carolina Avenue, SE.
 Feel free to call or text me at 202-390-9069 if you can’t find me or to make sure I’m at the Market.

 WHAT DOES D.C.
 LOOK LIKE?
 The squat red building that is Ben’s Chili Bowl?
 The White House?
 Frederick Douglass’s house?
 The arches of Key Bridge, or the marshes of the Anacostia?
 I sell more than 100 watercolor views and maps of the city as matted prints, ranging in size from 8″x10 to 16″x20″ for $15 to $45 each.
 Limited-edition prints, published by Old Town Editions of Alexandria, include maps of Rock Creek Park, the Potomac River Gorge, and the Neighborhoods of Washington, D.C.
 Also available as a limited-edition print: the D.C.
 Cherry Blossoms Kimono.